 Do nothing

-We like do nothing.
-Sometimes the simplest and most obvious and efficient solution can be to do nothing.
-This was discounted for security reasons; the lack of a responsive template; the lack of site access by ELAS without reference to the webmaster.
+This was discounted for security reasons; the lack of a responsive template; the lack of site access by ELAS without reference to the webmaster, who was now working remotely in New Zealand.

 Copy site files and database and replicate ‘as is’